6812 CE Arnhem

 t: + 31 26 35 35 606

-Head of the school
+Head of the Masters of Architecture

 ArtEZ Academy of Architecture offers a master program in architecture.
 As a part of the ArtEZ University of the Arts the program focuses on design education.
 For students to enroll they have to have finished a bachelor program in building engineering.
 The concurrent educational model sees to it that the professional and design skills are developed hand in hand.